jlouis/etorrent/README.md

 to write a bittorrent client in Erlang.
 The hypothesis is that the code will be cleaner and smaller than comparative bittorrent clients.

-Note that the code is not yet battle scarred.
-It has not stood up to the testing of time and as such, it will fail - sometimes in nasty ways and maybe as a bad p2p citizen.
-Hence, you should put restraint in using it unless you are able to fix eventual problems.
-If you've noticed any bad behavior it is definitely a bug and should be reported as soon as possible so we can get it away.
+## Maturity

+The code is at this point somewhat mature.
+It has been used in several scenarios with a good host of different clients and trackers.
+The code base is not known to act as a bad p2p citizen, although it may be possible that it is.

+The most important missing link currently is that only a few users have been testing it - so there may still be bugs in the code.
+The `master` branch has been quite stable for months now however, so it is time to get some more users for testing.
+Please report any bugs, especially if the client behaves badly.

 ## Currently supported BEPs: